artkost/yii2-attachment/README.md

 # Yii2 Attachments
 [![Build Status](https://travis-ci.org/artkost/yii2-attachment.svg?branch=master)](https://travis-ci.org/artkost/yii2-attachment)

-This component provide ability to attach and upload files
+This component provide ability to attach and upload

-All uploaded files by default have  `TEMPORARY` status.
+All uploaded files by default stored in database and have `TEMPORARY` status.

 When model with attachments save yourself, all files attached to the model change their status to permanent.

 # Cli Commands